 - Dozens of thin-crust pies with toppings ranging from traditional (prosciutto) to modern (arugula)

 - The pizzeria's well-known dessert pizza, with Nutella, chestnuts, and walnuts

 - To cap your experience, a nip of Limoncello on the house

 - Tarquinia photos on Pinterest

-As is common in the travel industry, the Guide was provided with complimentary accommodations for the purpose of describing Tarquinia.
-While this fact has not influenced the article you just read, About.com believes in full disclosure of all potential conflicts of interest.
-For more information, see our Ethics Policy.
+As is common in the travel industry, the Guide was provided with a complimentary visit for the purpose of describing Tarquinia.
+While this arragement did not influenced her article, About.com believes in editorial transparency.
+For more info, see our Ethics Policy.